 Every two years, the female will lay just one egg.
 If it is removed, she can lay a replacement egg a month later.
 The male and female share in the responsibility of rearing the young.
 They alternate in incubating the egg for a few days at a time.
 Once the chick hatches, they take turns feeding it (by regurgitation) and warming it.
 At 5-6 months, the fledgling practices flying, and by two years, the juvenile is ready to forage on its own.

+The IUCN Redlist lists the California condor as critically endangered.
 Once ranging from Canada to Mexico along the western coast, California condors neared extinction in the late 1970s, with only a few dozen birds in existence.
 By 1987, there were only 10 California condors living in the wild.
 Biologists brought them all in for a captive breeding program.

 Due to the diligent efforts by staff at the San Diego Wild Animal Park and the Los Angeles Zoo as part of the California Condor Recovery Plan, the condor population grew, and they began to be released back into the wild in 1992.
 Currently, there are around 400 California condors alive in total, with a little over 200 living in the wild.
-But the California condor is still considered critically endangered by the IUCN Redlist.

 Their population continues to be threatened by poison ingestion, most notably by lead poison from hunters’ bullets left in carcasses.
 Other threats include illegal egg collection, habitat loss, and power lines.

 What You Can Do to Help

 Write to your senator or congressperson encouraging a nationwide ban on lead bullets.
 Hunters can use copper bullets for ammunition instead which do not harm California condors if they ingest them.
 In addition, you can help condors by donating to the Friends of the California Condor, Wild & Free nonprofit group, which focuses on outreach events, education programs, and advocacy for the endangered animal.

 California Condor Distribution